DavidKot4/labapp/README.md

-# Getting Started with Create React App
+React Lab App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for CS 330L.
+This project was created for CS 330L